husain4856/Code-Review-App/README.md

    - A detailed breakdown of mistakes.
    - Suggestions for improvement.
    - A fully corrected version of the code.
-4. Hover over the button to see a subtle UI animation (hover color turns white!).
+4. Hover over the button to see a subtle UI animation.